Missed call? Counting the cost of no-show Mobile World Congress

 “Clearly there is no way you can insure yourself out of a force majeure situation,” Granryd said.

-Ramon Fernandez, CFO of French operator Orange (ORAN.PA), said cancellation was “going to cost us a bit of money, just like it’s going to cost a bit of money to all those who had planned to go.
+Ramon Fernandez, CFO of French operator Orange, said cancellation was “going to cost us a bit of money, just like it’s going to cost a bit of money to all those who had planned to go.

 “We’ll find a way to continue the dialogue,” he added.
 “A number of those who had planned to go have written us to say: ‘Let’s meet up in Paris since we won’t be able to see each other in Barcelona.’
 Agendas are filling up at lightning speed.”